burrowdown/exercises/README.md

 # Coding Exercises

-These are coding exercises I completed in response to prompts.
-All are dated.
+These are coding exercises I completed in response to prompts